i-e-b/Lwnr/README.md

 The runtime is a simple interpreter of the AST for the same reasons.

 ## Implications

 * to get a result from a function, you must pass in a container.
 * we must have a way to create something in a container's scope.

 * every non-primitive **type** must have a constructor and destructor
+  * there is **no way** to deallocate a single thing -- everything in scope goes at the end of that scope
+  * most destructors that don't hold external resources are no-ops.
+  * inside-scope allocators can be very simple bump-type
 * any external resources must be opened during constructor and closed in destructor
 * instances are only accessible from their container?
 (Construct into container first, then alias -- aliases cannot be added to containers)
 * every type can be serialised and deserialised perfectly, including containers.